 An instructor should assign a temporary grade of “Y” to students enrolled in a course that extends beyond the standard semester schedule.
 The “Y” is intended as a placeholder until the course is complete, at which time the instructor will replace the “Y” grade with a permanent grade.
 If a student has work outstanding, the “Y” grade should be changed to a temporary grade that reflects the type of work outstanding.

 Extensions for I and X Grades

-The Faculty Grade Change Review Panel is composed of three full-time faculty members appointed by the dean of the school or college in which the course is taught.
-The panel convenes a hearing within 10 working days of notification of a case.
+The Faculty Review Panel is composed of three full-time faculty members appointed by the dean of the school or college in which the course is taught.
+The panel will convene a hearing within 10 working days of notification of a case.
 Both the appealing student and the course instructor should be present at the hearing.
-The student is afforded an opportunity to state the grounds on which he or she is appealing the grade.
-The instructor is afforded the opportunity to document the basis on which the grade was awarded.
-Both parties may present supporting evidence and/or request testimony of others.
-The panel may also request input from the department head.
-The Review panel will send a written report of the decision to the instructor, the student, the department head, and the dean of the school or college offering the course.
-If the panel recommends a grade change, it sends the Registrar a change of grade request signed by all the members of the Review Panel.
-The decision of the Faculty Review Panel shall be considered final.
+The student will be given an opportunity to state the grounds on which he or she is appealing the grade.

 The instructor will be given the opportunity to document the basis on which the grade was awarded.
 Both parties may present supporting evidence and/or request testimony of others.
 The Faculty Review Panel may request input from the department head.